mytbk/liveusb-builder/README.md

 I've made some experimental features that are not yet merged to the main source tree.

-- [metaiso](https://github.com/mytbk/liveusb-builder/tree/metaiso): support using a custom iso file for a certain distro
 - [ia32efi-test](https://github.com/mytbk/liveusb-builder/commits/ia32efi-test): support IA32 EFI

 ## Status